noormuhammaddev/iModah/README.md

 # iModah HTML

-This is the robust, fully featured React App Artist search demo.
-The demo allows the visitor to search through node-modules.
-This README is a continuation of the article - pull down the master branch to complete code.

 This is the robust, fully responsive static html assignment/demo.
 This assignment consisting static html along with the following stuff:
 - SCSS
 - Bootstrap